 Cherokee, NC is the southern end of The Blue Ridge Parkway where the Parkway connects with Highway 441 for access to the Great Smoky Mountains National Park.
 From Cherokee, take US 441 towards the Great Smoky Mountains National Park.
 Just prior to reaching the Oconaluftee Visitors Center, you’ll see the Parkway entrance on your right.
 Just watch for the signs.
 Milepost 469.1

 Information on current closures on The Blue Ridge Parkway can be found on the Parkway’s Real-time Closure page.

-We’ve travelled various sections of The Blue Ridge Parkway more times than we can count.
-We’ve travelled with family members, in groups of multiple cars, with young kids, and with no kids.
+We’ve traveled various sections of The Blue Ridge Parkway more times than we can count.
+We’ve traveled with family members, in groups of multiple cars, with young kids, and with no kids.
 We’ve also driven during all 4 seasons.
 As a result, we have lots of helpful tips to help you when traveling the parkway.

-So many tips in fact, we wrote up a separate article with them.
+So many tips, in fact, we wrote up a separate article about them.
 Visit our Blue Ridge Parkway tips page for lots of tips!

 In fact, there is so much to do, it would be near impossible for us to cover it all, but we’ll definitely hit on some of the highlights.
 Locations on The Parkway are marked by mileposts, small stones to the side of the road with mile marker numbers on them.